 The main project and the gem are in the same git repository: both can be deployed with a single

-; Also related modifications of the app and the gem are in the same commit. - In the development environment, the classes of the gem are reloaded on each request without restarting the server, big time saver.
+git pull; Also related modifications of the app and the gem are in the same commit. - In the development environment, the classes of the gem are reloaded on each request without restarting the server, big time saver.

 - This solution does not require the installation/usage of a gem server.